 Will this rule delay my closing?

-For most situations, the answers is no. The rule gives you three business days to review your Closing Disclosure and check it against your Loan Estimate to ensure that the deal you were proposed in the estimate is the deal you are getting.
+.
+The rule gives you three business days to review your Closing Disclosure and check it against your Loan Estimate to ensure that the deal you were proposed in the estimate is the deal you are getting.
 Our research found that, prior to this rule, consumers felt there wasn’t enough time to review their documents, so the rule gives you time to ensure you feel comfortable before you sign on the dotted line for your mortgage.
 Only where three very important things change about your loan after you get your Closing Disclosure does the rule require a second three-day review period.
 Minor, ordinary changes do not require an additional three-day review period.

 This is a lot of information.
 How can I learn more about the mortgage process?